 Whether the Scandinavian beauty myth is real or not is hard to say, but Nordic magazine The Local listed “Beautiful Women” and “Handsome Men” among the top 10 things expats notice after they’ve lived in Sweden for a while, so there is at least something to the myth from a North American perspective (beauty standards differ around the world, after all).

-Scientifically speaking, there are a couple of factors that could play in the Scandinavian’s favor as far as sexual selection goes:
+Scientifically speaking, there are a couple of factors that could play in the Scandinavian’s favor as far as sexual selection and attractiveness goes:

 - Height: As mentioned, Scandinavians and Nordics are on average fairly tall, which is a trait that makes you stand out, quite literally.
 A study following 100 000 dutch men (Proceedings of the Royal Society B 2015) found that the taller men on average fathered more children than the shorter men, and although it was only a difference of 0.24 children per man, it seems to at least be a factor at play in sexual selection.

 - Athleticism: Swedes seem to exercise more than the average person both as children (International Journal of Pediatrics 2020) and as adults (The Local 2014) according to studies and surveys mapping physical activity, something that invetiably leads to higher levels of athleticism, which in turn is seen as a favorable sexual trait in most cultures.

 - Eye Color: There seems to be a correlation between how rare an eye color is and how attractive it’s deemed to be, and since at least 50% of Scandinavians (and up to 80% in certain areas) have light eyes (which are among the rarest), one could assume these bright eyes could help out a little as far as perceived attractiveness goes simply because they are rare.